Atlas-OS/utilities/README.md

 These utilities are free to be used, modified, and distributed in other projects.
 The license is [GPLv3](https://github.com/Atlas-OS/Atlas-Utilities/blob/main/LICENSE).

+> [!WARNING]
+> These tools aren't updated often, and therefore, utilities aren't made for the latest version of Atlas.
+No support will be offered with these, but feel free to contribute.

 **Read the Contribution Guidelines:** https://docs.atlasos.net/contributions

 ## GameUtil-rs